Dkashkett/NLP_Senate_Analysis/README.md

-## This is an analysis of transcripts of all speeches give in the U.S. Sentate between January 2020 and June 2020.
+# Analysis of U.S. Sentate Speeches

-## The primary focus of this project is on utilizing bigram frequency between political parties do discover patterns and distinction in speeches between parties.
+### The primary focus of this project is on utilizing bigram frequency between political parties to discover patterns and distinction in speech between parties.

-## A detailed analysis of findings can be found in the NLP_Senate_analysis.pdf file
+### A detailed analysis of findings can be found in the NLP_Senate_analysis.pdf file